-The trouble is that sales people often sell by telling rather than by listening and understanding.
-They state what they offer rather than asking effective questions to establish the customer needs and to diagnose problems that their solution can solve.
+The trouble is that sales people often sell by telling rather than by enlightening, listening and understanding.
+They state what their company offers rather than asking effective questions to establish the customer needs in order to diagnose problems that their solutions can solve.
 They’re too focused on their side of the sales equation.

 If we agree with the premise that most individuals are only interested in one thing, i.e. themselves, surely the most effective way to sell to someone is to tap into that psyche.
 Yet, sales people insist on talking rather than listening.
 They talk about what they think are the benefits of what they offer but which are really features.
 24-hour delivery is great but why is that useful for the customer?
 It may mean they don’t have to hold stock which ties up space and capital and that means they can more quickly satisfy their customers reducing the risk of problems and penalties.

 Check out this blog on how to emphasise benefits on a telemarketing call.